danielmichaels/danielms/content/retrospectives/2022/02/index.md

 **What can I do better?**

-- Write my weekly [What Got Done][wgd] on Friday as it should be done
+- Write my weekly [What Got Done][wgd] on Friday instead of delaying until the weekend or later

 **What have I done well?**